 The smash-hit Broadway musical Dear Evan Hansen, from the writers of La La Land and The Greatest Showman, transferred to London’s Noel Coward Theatre in November 2019, with tickets for this exciting production now on sale.

-The cast of the musical is lead by Sam Tutty, who was picked for the show straight out of stage school, having graduated from Italia Conti Academy of Theatre Arts in February and taking part in open auditions with some 8,000 other hopefuls.
-The role has previously been played by Ben Platt in the West End, who went on to win the Tony Award for best actor in a musical for his performance.
+The cast of the musical is led by Sam Tutty, who was picked for the show straight out of stage school, having graduated from Italia Conti Academy of Theatre Arts in February and taking part in open auditions with some 8,000 other hopefuls.
+The role has previously been played by Ben Platt ion Broadway, who went on to win the Tony Award for best actor in a musical for his performance.

 Tutty is joined by fellow West End cast members Lucy Anderson, Doug Colling, Marcus Harman, Rebecca McKinnis, Lauren Ward, Rupert Young, Jack Loxton, Nicole Raquel Dennis, Tricia Adele-Turner, David Breeds, Haydn Cox, Natalie Kassanga, Hannah Lindsey, Mark Peachey, Courtney Stapleton, Alex Thomas-Smith and James Winter.

-The musical has been a cult hit, with recordings of the show's songs being released by the likes of Katy Perry and in Marck 2018, Platt and Lin-Manuel Miranda released a mash-up version of "You Will Be Found" from Hansen and "The Story of Tonight" from Miranda's Hamilton.
+The musical has been a cult hit, with recordings of the show's songs being released by the likes of Katy Perry and in March 2018, Platt and Lin-Manuel Miranda released a mash-up version of "You Will Be Found" from Hansen and "The Story of Tonight" from Miranda's Hamilton.

 Please note: There is a strictly-enforced limit of 6 tickets per person, per booking period.